CentralOKCoders/CentralOKCoders/README.md

 Well to keep it short and sweet I began this chapter to meet like minded individuals with a desire to learn. <br/>
 ## Who am I?
 Let me introduce myself, my name is Nathanial and I am the Chapter Leader.
 Let me tell you a few things about myself.
-- I am a DevOps Engineer and have been one for 2 years now.
+- I am a DevOps Engineer and got my start as one in 2020.
 - My background in computers started in helpdesk, where I moved over to a SOC team, and then I ended up where I am today.
 - I have been dabbling in different programming languages for a little over 6 years but my preferrences are:
   - C#